Everyday tire break in tips

 Off-road tires tend to go on heavier vehicles, and while city driving may present a small difference in overall grip there's still plenty of incentive to use caution while out on the trail when you're on brand new tires.

-Especially if the terrain is full of large rocks that might otherwise cause a slick surface as you creep over them, you'll want to break in your all-terrain and mud tires a little bit on the streets in order to give the lubricants that tires are produced with a chance to wear off before putting them through the wringer off-road.
+Especially if the terrain is full of large rocks that might otherwise cause a slick surface as you creep over them, you'll want to break in your all-terrain and mud tires a little bit on the streets before putting them through the wringer off-road.

-Any other questions about breaking in your new tires, please give us a call or visit your local Discount Tire store.
+Any other questions about breaking in your new tires, please give us a call or visit your local Discount Tire store and we'll get you taken care of.